 Heavy lies the head that wears a crown… unless they’ve got a box braid updo to keep it steady!
 This beautiful and intricate box braid updo can be worn with or without additional ornamentation.
 When your hair is in a protective hairstyle like box braids, Nexxus Oil Infinite Nourishing Hair Oil with its blend of six oils including African Marula and Amazonian Babassou oils, gently nourishes hair, adds shine and helps keep hair soft and manageable.
-To create this gorgeous look, click here for more guidance.
+Recreate this gorgeous look in a jiffy.

 4. Renaissance Pixie Cut

 Short hair can totally carry the renaissance hairstyles vibe!
 Simply add a jeweled headband, a little attitude and you’ve got this!
 To balance the sparkle of a headband or tiara, you might want to add height to your hair.
 When hair is damp, add a small amount of Suave Professionals Natural Volume Mousse in your hair and comb it through.
 Use a small round brush to add curls to the crown and blow dry hair on low.
 When hair is dry, rake fingers through curls to break them up.

 The more diamonds a monarch wore in renaissance paintings, the more wealth they had.
 Women’s renaissance hairstyles, especially hairstyles for court, were all about the bling.
 Modernize that style with a low bun, bedecked with small jeweled barrettes or jeweled hairpins all around your crown.